GeoDaCenter/geospatial-legacy-redlining/README.md

 6. Open your code editor of choice like [Visual Studio Code](https://code.visualstudio.com/) and begin making changes.
 7. When you are happy with your edits, [commit and push](https://github.com/git-guides/git-commit) your changes to Github.
 This will trigger the deploy process and your changes should go live momentarily

-Finally, to access Mapbox services, you'll need an API key that you can get by signing up on Mapbox.com.
+Finally, to access Mapbox services, you'll need an access token (API key) that you can get by signing up on Mapbox.com.
 The free tier is generous.
 After you sign up, create a file in the root folder of this repo called ".env.local" and add a line like the example below with your API key:

 ```
 NEXT_PUBLIC_MAPBOX_TOKEN=pk.abcdefghijklmnop